frogkim/trading_platform/README.md

     - libnetwork<br>
     - Server needs to support multiple clients.

-<h3>4.
-Miscellaneous</h3>
+<h2>Miscellaneous</h2>
-    - libmath, libutils
+    - libmath, libutils<br>
-    - libmath provides basic vector calcuations.
+    - libmath provides basic vector calcuations.<br>
-    - libmath will support CUDA
+    - libmath will support CUDA<br>
-    - libutils support data structures and log
+    - libutils support data structures and log<br>
+    - libsql will support only linux
+    - libnetwork will support both Windows and Linux.
+However, managing network device is depenedent on Operating Systems.
+To use API provided by OS, this library cannot avoid redundant writing.
+    - libmath, libfixprotocol, libutils support both Windows and Linux.
+However, these codes will be written just once.
+They should be independant to Operating System as possible.